AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 </tr>
 <tr>
 <td>identity_link_url</td>
 <td>Optional.
-The URL that redirects the user to link their 3rd party account with the Magento integration.</td>
+The URL that redirects the user to link their 3rd party account with the Commerce integration.</td>
 </tr>
 </table>